2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 ## Practice

 All of the below steps should be executed when one is in the [reality of the Body of Christ](../body_of_christ#reality-today), otherwise it is a mere facsimile.
 We need be involvement with the Lord in a full, mutual, divine and human way to fully carry out the God-ordained way.
+These steps should likewise be enjoyable, and occur organically, as being joined to Christ is a prerequisite to carrying out any of the below.
+Since this requires such a living, it is therefore something that is lived out in one's daily lives.

 ### Steps